The Evolution of Netflix: Timeline, History, and Digital Transformation Case Study

 Broadly, the cost of Netflix-like app development would rely on two significant sections: app complexity and design cost, and service cost.
 The UI/UX design of a streaming app must be streamlined as per the recommendation algorithm to elevate user engagement.

-App Design — The process of mobile app design for Netflix was streamlined with a simplified approach.
+The process of mobile app design for Netflix was streamlined with a simplified approach.
 The current UI is a digital representation of stacked genre-based shelves we see in a physical video store.
 Every sample of content is placed in a horizontal queue of a specific genre for viewers to cast attention and steer across efficiently.
 On the other hand, to jump across genres of content, users can scroll vertically.
 Take a look at the graphic below representing the app design of Netflix.

 Therefore, to render a thematic app design across multiple devices and platforms like Android and iOS the cost is likely to dilate. iOS app development cost would practically be more.

-Cost of service — The cost of mobile app development, whether you outsource the streaming app project or build an in-house team, can be estimated to range from $10000 to $25000.
+The cost of mobile app development, whether you outsource the streaming app project or build an in-house team, can be estimated to range from $10000 to $25000.
 If the requirements demand further scalability, cross-platform support, customization, and high traffic management, the cost can rally up.

 As the world’s economy becomes more and more digitally driven, the brick-and-mortar way of carrying out business is coming to a halt.
 While enterprises have already adopted digital transformation, it is imperative to sketch a blueprint that resonates with your business model.
-At Appventurez, not only do we meticulously handle projects outsourced for digital transformation but also construct a custom business model accordingly.

 We offer world-class product delivery that provides a flawless user experience and meets market standards, based on the expertise gained over the years through hundreds of mobile app development projects.
 Collaborate with Appventurez today for on-time product delivery and monitoring post-production outcomes.